Ray Kennedy: Later career

 In January 1982, Kennedy was signed by Swansea City on a four-year contract for a £160,000 fee to play under former teammate John Toshack.
 The Swans had an unsuccessful attempt to win the league title, and five defeats in their final six games saw them end up in sixth place, 17 points behind champions Liverpool.
 They did though win the Welsh Cup after beating South Wales derby rivals Cardiff City 2–1 in the final at Vetch Field.
 Despite voicing his concerns over the team and his own future at the club to Toshack, Kennedy was appointed club captain for the 1982–83 season.
-He became injured with niggling hamstring problems in mid-season, and after one increasingly rare performance he was described by the local press as seemingly "unwilling to work and his usual composure on the ball was lacking".
-Kennedy's declining physical abilities were actually due to Parkinson's disease, though he would not be diagnosed with the condition until after his retirement.
+He became injured with niggling hamstring problems in mid-season, and after one increasingly rare performance the local press described him as seemingly "unwilling to work and his usual composure on the ball was lacking".
+Kennedy's declining physical abilities were due to Parkinson's disease.
+However, he would not be diagnosed with the condition until after his retirement.
 Toshack stripped Kennedy of the captaincy and suspended him from Vetch Field for two weeks.
 He was placed on the transfer list in March 1983, and Swansea went on to be relegated into the Second Division.
-The club's financial problems worsened and players were asked to take a cut in wages to help ease the crisis, but Kennedy refused.
-Toshack was sacked in October 1983 and Kennedy agreed to have his contract terminated.
+The club's financial problems worsened, and players were asked to take a cut in wages to help ease the crisis, but Kennedy refused.
+Toshack was sacked in October 1983, and Kennedy agreed to have his contract terminated.

 Kennedy signed with Mick Docherty's Hartlepool United of the Fourth Division in November 1983.
 Docherty was sacked the following month, and unsuccessfully attempted to report the club for negotiating an illegal contract with Kennedy.
 His assistant, Billy Horner, stepped up to manage the club for a second time in the face of a mounting financial crisis.
 Hartlepool were forced to apply for re-election at the end of the season, and Kennedy was promoted to player-coach for his help in boosting support for the club's re-election campaign.
 However, he left Victoria Park in summer 1984 to take up the position as player-manager of Cypriot side Pezoporikos.
 He became increasingly unable to play the game though due to his body's physical decline, and after a poor start to the 1984–85 season he returned to England in December against the board's wishes and handed in his resignation the following month, to allow him to run the Melton Constable public house in Seaton Sluice, Whitley Bay.
 In January 1985, he joined Northern League side Ashington, managed by former teammate Colin Todd, but could only manage six appearances after suffering from increasingly alarming stiffness in his right leg due to his worsening Parkinson's disease.
 Unable to turn out for his own Melton Constable Sunday League team, he soon found daily life difficult to cope with.